bigben35/OCR_5_Blog/README.md

 # OCR_5_Blog

-Projet 5 DA PHP/Symfony.
-Réalisation d'un Blog en utilisant les langages HTML5, CSS3, PHP, SQL et JavaScript.
+Project 5 DA PHP/Symfony.
+This project involves creating a Blog using HTML5, CSS3, PHP, SQL, and JavaScript.

 # Installation :
 composer : https://getcomposer.org/download/

-Téléchargez et exécutez Composer-Setup.exe

-Faire un composer install
+Download and run Composer-Setup.exe.

+Run composer install.

-Faire un composer init dans votre terminal.
+Run composer init in your terminal.

-Dans votre terminal de commande, écrire composer pour savoir si le gestionnaire de dépendances a bien été installé.
+In your command terminal, type composer to verify if the dependency manager has been installed successfully.

-# Variables d'environnement:
+# Environment Variables:
-Possible avec Dotenv: faire un composer require vlucas/phpdotenv Créer un fichier .env à la racine du projet en prenant .env.example comme modèle pour vous connecter à votre base de donnée

-Editer ensuite le fichier .env avec les valeurs de connexion à la base de données
+This can be achieved using Dotenv: run composer require vlucas/phpdotenv.

+Create a .env file at the project's root, using .env.example as a template to connect to your database.

+Edit the .env file with the connection values for your database:

 DB_HOST=your_host
 DB_PORT=your_port